davidcmoulton/decodeuri/_posts/2017-11-17-building-a-pattern-library-for-scholarly-publishing.md

     └── ...
 ```

-- the display can be restricted to show any level of pattern grouping, and only that level: e.g. just the `atoms` or just the navigation `molecules` (see above diagram).
+- The display can be restricted to show any level of pattern grouping, and only that level e.g. just the `atoms` or just the navigation `molecules` (see above diagram).
 This is useful when trying to see how different patterns within a group behave at breakpoints, to iron out inconsistencies.

-- set the effective viewport width in px or ems to see how patterns behave in that situation
+- Set the effective viewport width in px or ems to see how patterns behave in that situation.

-- more general one-click buttons to set a general viewport width
+- More general one-click buttons to set a general viewport width.

-- DISCO MODE! i.e. constant automatic changing of the viewport to random widths to see what breaks (music not included)
+- DISCO MODE! i.e. constant automatic changing of the viewport to random widths to see what breaks (music not included).

 It also has template- and page-level composition.
 This enables you to build up sample pages, illustrating how the patterns might work together.
-From a technical perspective this is very useful for checking things such as a baseline grid, that can't be properly set on a pattern in isolation without observing it in a higher level context.
+From a technical perspective this is very useful for checking things such as a baseline grid, that can't be properly set on a pattern in isolation without observing it in a higher-level context.
 It's also great for stakeholders' engagement too!
 It can sometimes be difficult to communicate the value of a modular build approach to people who are used to thinking of the web in terms of pages not patterns.
 Being able to mock up a page with real patterns in can help with this.

 ### Principles
 Before starting work, we agreed a set of principles that would guide our approach to decision-making along the way.